-The band formed back in 2005, letting loose a first EP in 2008, then followed by their first full length The Uncreation in 2011.
+The band formed back in 2005, and let loose with a first EP in 2008.
+Then followed their first full-length The Uncreation in 2011.
 2013 saw the appearance of their sophomore studio album Evocation of Light.
 To their credit, they also played the 2015 Wacken Festival, being one of the finalists of the Swiss Wacken Metal Battle.

-Singularity is a rock solid Blackened Death Metal album.
-Speedy, aggressive and right down there in Hel’s kitchen, where this belongs.
-The meaty riffing and soloing at a very high technical level, together with the rasps and growls just provide this irresistible pull to continue to listen.
-Add drums and bass into the fray and you got the mix for a stellar record.
+So, to conclude, Singularity is a rock-solid, tastily blackened Death Metal album.
+Speedy, aggressive, and right down there in Hel’s kitchen where this belongs.
+The blood-red meaty riffing and – indeed – the savvy soloing are at a very high technical level.
+And this goes together with the rasps and growls that just provide this irresistible pull to continue down the tracklist.
+Add drums and bass into the fray, and you got the mix for a stellar record.